GamlinUK/ClansLite/README.md

 The `/clan` command is the main command of the plugin, with `/clan` you can do the following:
 * `/clan create <name>` - Creates A new clan if not already in one
 * `/clan disband` - If you are the clan owner, this will destroy your clan
+* `/clan leave` - If you are in a clan, this will remove you from it
 * `/clan invite <player>` - Will invite a player to your clan if they are not already in one
 * `/clan kick <player>` - Will kick a player from your clan
 * `/clan info` - Will display information about your current clan